GoodnessJames/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### Task 0: 0-reset_to_98.c

-The function (reset_to_98) in this file takes a pointer to an int as a parameter and updates the value it points to to 98.
+The function (reset_to_98) in this file takes a pointer to an int as a parameter and updates the value it points to 98.
 - Prototype: void reset_to_98(int *n);

 ### Task 1: 1-swap.c